Should I Share this Translation? Evaluating Quality Feedback for User Reliance on Machine Translation: Methods

-Figure~\ref{fig:feedback_types} illustrates an example of each quality feedback.
-While error highlights and LLM explanation provide \textbf{explicit} quality assessments of MT output, backtranslation and QA table provide \textbf{implicit} assessments that guide participants to compare MT input and output.
-Details on how each feedback is shown to participants are in Appendix~\ref{appendix:annotation_interface}.\footnote{We compare the computational and time efficiency for generating each feedback in Appendix~\ref{appendix:efficiency}.}
+Figure~\ref{fig:feedback_types} illustrates an example of each of four quality feedback interventions.
+Error highlights and LLM explanation provide \textbf{explicit} quality assessments of MT output, whereas backtranslation and QA table offer \textbf{implicit} assessments that guide participants to compare MT input and output.
+Details on how each feedback is shown to participants are in Appendix~\ref{appendix:annotation_interface}.
+To control for feedback quality, we balance the error rates of feedback predictions across all types (Appendix~\ref{appendix:error_rate}).\footnote{We compare the computational and time efficiency for generating each feedback in Appendix~\ref{appendix:efficiency}.}

 \paragraph{\raisebox{-0.2em}{ } Error Highlights.} We adopt an off-the-shelf QE system, \textsc{xCOMET-XXL}\footnote{\url{https://huggingface.co/Unbabel/XCOMET-XXL}} \citep{guerreiro-etal-2024-xcomet}, to generate error annotations.
 Each English source and its corresponding Spanish MT is passed through the trained QE model, which produces error spans along with associated confidence scores and severity levels (minor, major, or critical).
 We display the highlighted error spans with a color-coded legend ( Minor | Major | Critical).
 Confidence scores are not shown to participants.
 When the identified error span is a subword segment, we highlight at the word level to improve readability.
 Error annotations are presented only on the MT output, reflecting how the QE model naturally operates.
 If the QE model does not produce any error annotations, no highlights are shown, and the following message is displayed: ``\textit{AI did not detect any errors}''.
 On average, each example contains 1.43 annotated error spans.